aryrfjr/PRM_4_113603/README.md

     - 📝 **NOTE**: Within the context of Computational Chemistry/Materials Science, SOAP stands for ([Smooth Overlap of Atomic Positions](https://doi.org/10.1103/PhysRevB.87.184115)).

+    - 📝 **NOTE**: SOAP vectors are analogous to contextual word embeddings in NLP (Natural Language Processing), such as those produced by BERT (Bidirectional Encoder Representations from Transformers), in that they both encode rich, structured environments into high-dimensional vectors where geometric proximity reflects functional or semantic similarity.

   - Database of interactions (DBIs) includes **bond distance**, **bond strengths**, and **local atomic fingerprints**.

     - 📝 **NOTE**: In the end, what has been implemented was a **Feature Store Lite**, where each output DBI is the **structured** and **versioned input** to the ML model.